jhipster/generator-jhipster/CONTRIBUTING.md

 - Search [GitHub](https://github.com/jhipster/generator-jhipster/pulls?utf8=%E2%9C%93&q=is%3Apr) for an open or closed Pull Request that relates to your submission.
-- If you want to modify the JHipster generator, read our [Development](DEVELOPMENT.md)
+- If you want to modify the JHipster generator, read our [Development Guide](DEVELOPMENT.md)
 - Follow our [Coding Rules](#rules).
 - In GitHub, send a pull request to `jhipster/generator-jhipster:main`.
 - **Every CI tests must pass**.